Zoneomics Logo

 13-12-2: PROVISION OF PARKING:

-A. Parking Required: Each who establishes a under this title shall provide, or cause to be provided, the parking required by this chapter, except where the has established permanent parking areas or facilities for a community purpose or where the city has specifically provided for alternative parking requirements or restrictions for a particular or overlay district.
+A. Parking Required: Each described in this chapter shall provide off-street parking, except where the has established permanent parking areas or facilities for a community purpose or where the city has specifically provided for alternative parking requirements or restrictions for a particular or overlay district.

-B. Continued Obligation To Provide Parking Spaces: Compliance with this chapter is a continuing obligation so long as the continues.
-It shall be unlawful for any of any or for any responsible for providing parking to discontinue or dispense with required parking facilities without providing some other vehicle parking area which meets the requirement of this chapter.
+B. Continued Obligation To Provide : Compliance with this chapter is a continuing obligation so long as the continues.
+It shall be unlawful for any owner of any or for any person responsible for providing parking to discontinue or dispense with required parking facilities without providing some other parking area which meets the requirement of this chapter.

-C. Nonconforming Parking Facilities: Any of property which on the effective date of this title, or of any subsequent amendment thereto, is nonconforming only as to the regulations relating to off parking facilities may continue in the same manner as if the parking facilities were conforming.
+C. Nonconforming Parking Facilities: Any of property which on the effective date of this title, or of any subsequent amendment thereto, is nonconforming only as to the regulations relating to off-street parking facilities may continue in the same manner as if the parking facilities were conforming.
 Such existing parking facilities shall not be further reduced.
 Any reconstruction, alteration or other change in use shall be subject to the provisions of this chapter.
 (2001 Code § 89-6-602; amd.
 2009 Code; Ord.
-10-20, 7-28-2010)
+10-20, 7-28-2010; Ord.
+26-04, 2-10-2026)

 13-12-3: REQUIRED NUMBER OF PARKING SPACES:

-A. Generally: This section establishes the number of parking spaces to be provided for any , , improvement or hereafter constructed, reconstructed or enlarged.
+A. Generally: This section establishes the number of to be provided for any , , improvement or hereafter constructed, reconstructed or enlarged.
 The abbreviation "GFA" means "gross floor area".
-Any fractional requirement shall be rounded up to the next whole number.
+Any fractional parking space requirement shall be rounded up to the next whole number.

 Use